Beirym/Formatinger/README.md

 If selected type of formating - "showed" to telephone number, then number symbols will be splited to sections.
 If hidden, then also symbols in zones - CCC and DD will be replaced to sign - "\*".
 In E-Mail all symbols except first and last will be replaced to sign - "\*"

-# What is needed for
+# What is useful for

 This script could use in softwares which collect users telephone numbers amd E-Mails for more beautiful displays.